 The staff developed a work plan to improve data collection and stock assessments for sharks, focused on all EPO fisheries that interact with silky and hammerhead sharks, and obtained funds from FAO-GEF to improve data collection for the coastal longline and gillnet fisheries, which have the greatest deficiencies and are estimated to take a large fraction of the shark catches.
-The staff is developing an experimental design for a long-term shark fishery sampling program in the EPO, for presentation to the SAC and the Commission in 2020 and hopes to deliver some form of stock assessments of silky and hammerhead sharks by the end of the SSP time frame in 2023.
-The type of assessment applied to each species will depend on the data available.
+The staff is developing an experimental design for a longterm shark fishery sampling program in the EPO, including a feasibility study for close kin mark recapture (CKMR), for presentation to the SAC and the Commission and hopes to deliver some form of stock assessments of silky and hammerhead sharks by the end of the next SSP time frame in 2029.
+The type of assessment applied to each species will depend on the data available but will most likely include genetic approaches like CKMR.
 In addition, the work plan involves bycatch mitigation activities aimed at reducing fishing mortality of sharks.
+In this line, the staff has also developed best handling and releasing practices for sharks (SAC-15-11), which are expected to be adopted by the IATTC in its 2024 meeting.